eXascaleInfolab/TSM-Bench/README.md

 ___
 ## Systems Setup

-- The following commands allows to download, install and setup all the systems
+- The following commands allow to download, install, and setup all the systems

 	```bash
 	cd systems